USEPA/WNTR/documentation/resilience.rst

                                           Connectivity will change at each time step, depending on the flow direction.
                                           The method :class:`~wntr.network.graph.WntrMultiDiGraph.weight_graph` method can be used to weight the graph by a specified attribute.
                                           Entropy can be computed using the :class:`~wntr.metrics.hydraulic.entropy` method.

-   Fraction of delivered volume           Fraction of delivered volume is the ratio of total volume delivered to the total volume requested [OsKS02]_.
-                                          This metric can be computed as a function of time or space using the :class:`~wntr.metrics.hydraulic.fdv` method.

-   Fraction of delivered demand           Fraction of delivered demand is the fraction of time periods where demand is met [OsKS02]_.
-                                          This metric can be computed as a function of time or space using the :class:`~wntr.metrics.hydraulic.fdd` method.

    Expected demand                        Expected demand is computed at each node and timestep based on node demand, demand pattern, and demand multiplier [USEPA15]_.
                                           The metric can be computed using the :class:`~wntr.metrics.hydraulic.expected_demand` method.
 This method does not require running a hydraulic simulation.